data-hunters/metadata-digger/README.md

 # Metadata Digger
-Main goal of Metadata Digger is to provide better insights into Metadata extracted from binary files (like images).
+Main goal of Metadata Digger is to provide better insights into Metadata extracted from binary files (currently images).
 MD is built on top of <a href="https://spark.apache.org/" target="_blank">Apache Spark</a> - one of the most popular Big Data processing engine - to take advantage of distributed computing.

-Currently MD is under development but basic functionality is available:
+Features:

 * Extracting Metadata from files located in multiple directories, from the following sources: